kragen/dercuano/README.md

 (see [dercuano-stylesheet-notes](markdown/dercuano-stylesheet-notes)
 for more details.)

-Navigability leaves something to be desired, although it’s more navigable than the kragen-tol archives were.

-I’ve put this together over the last four months.
-I have about 1200 individual notes I might include, totaling almost 5 megs compressed.
-I am about two-thirds done;
-at this point I’m able to import existing notes into the system at about 16–32 notes per hour, which I might speed up with some more code.
-The
-notes are now considerably easier to read in this form than as plain text files, due to the substantially improved formatting, hyperlinks between notes, chronological organization, and tagging by topics.
+I’ve put this together over the last nine months.
+The notes are now considerably easier to read in this form than as plain text files, due to the substantially improved formatting, hyperlinks between notes, chronological organization, and tagging by topics.